Quick answer

 - Why it made the list

-- Reddit threads from Amsterdammers consistently mention Noordermarkt as the local alternative to Albert Cuyp.
+- local consensus from Amsterdammers consistently mention Noordermarkt as the local alternative to Albert Cuyp.
 If you are in Jordaan on a Saturday morning, this is a no-brainer stop — combine it with the adjacent Lindengrachtmarkt for a full morning.

 - What to order